StockNews.com Initiates Coverage on Ampio Pharmaceuticals (NYSEAMERICAN:AMPE)

-StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research note published on Friday.
+StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report report published on Saturday morning.
 The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.

 Institutional Trading of Ampio Pharmaceuticals

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Millennium Management LLC boosted its stake in Ampio Pharmaceuticals by 998.6% in the second quarter.
-Millennium Management LLC now owns 2,035,413 shares of the specialty pharmaceutical company’s stock valued at $342,000 after acquiring an additional 1,850,138 shares in the last quarter.
-Vanguard Group Inc. boosted its holdings in Ampio Pharmaceuticals by 20.0% in the third quarter.
-Vanguard Group Inc. now owns 9,954,092 shares of the specialty pharmaceutical company’s stock worth $602,000 after acquiring an additional 1,662,127 shares in the last quarter.
-Shilanski & Associates Inc. purchased a new stake in Ampio Pharmaceuticals during the 3rd quarter worth approximately $57,000.
-Virtu Financial LLC purchased a new stake in Ampio Pharmaceuticals during the 2nd quarter valued at about $72,000.
-Finally, Bank of Montreal Can purchased a new position in shares of Ampio Pharmaceuticals in the first quarter worth about $168,000.
-19.82% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Millennium Management LLC raised its stake in Ampio Pharmaceuticals by 998.6% in the 2nd quarter.
+Millennium Management LLC now owns 2,035,413 shares of the specialty pharmaceutical company’s stock worth $342,000 after acquiring an additional 1,850,138 shares during the last quarter.
+Vanguard Group Inc. raised its stake in Ampio Pharmaceuticals by 20.0% in the 3rd quarter.
+Vanguard Group Inc. now owns 9,954,092 shares of the specialty pharmaceutical company’s stock worth $602,000 after acquiring an additional 1,662,127 shares during the last quarter.
+Shilanski & Associates Inc. purchased a new position in Ampio Pharmaceuticals in the 3rd quarter worth $57,000.
+Virtu Financial LLC purchased a new position in Ampio Pharmaceuticals in the 2nd quarter worth $72,000.
+Finally, Bank of Montreal Can purchased a new position in Ampio Pharmaceuticals in the 1st quarter worth $168,000.
+Hedge funds and other institutional investors own 19.82% of the company’s stock.

 About Ampio Pharmaceuticals